howardabrams/mongrue/README.md

 it makes it pretty difficult to run QUnit tests in a browser when they test the results of our Mongrue project.

-So, if you request [http://localhost:8888/test](http://localhost:8888/test), you will start up the unit tests, which will call back to the server and perform the unit tests in the `test.js` file.
+So, if you request [http://localhost:8888/test/](http://localhost:8888/test/), you will start up the unit tests, which will call back to the server and perform the unit tests in the `test.js` file.
+(Oh yeah, that final slash is important).

 Using the Beast